 Tips to avoid procrastination.

-Procrastination is a topic that comes up often with my clients, and when I’m speaking to people about my work as a time management coach.
+Procrastination is one of the biggest challenges in time management.
+In this article, I’ll share expert tips to help you beat procrastination and stay productive.
+How to stop procrastinating is a topic that comes up often with my clients, and when I’m speaking to people about my work as a time management coach.
 And strangely, I realised it’s not something I’ve written about yet.
 (I wasn’t procrastinating, haha!).

 So, without further ado, here are some of my thoughts on procrastination and tips to overcome it.